Golden Gate to Ancient Rus'. VI

 Let's compare our conclusion with the conclusion in the textbook, p.46.

-This is the main idea of our lesson and we will talk about it today.
+This is the main idea of our lesson and this is what we will talk about today.

 Are you interested in being in Ancient Rus'?